-The RAD system objective is based on the philosophy of choices, “to develop and enhance the option of self defense so that they may become more viable considerations to the woman who is attacked.”
+The RAD system objective is based on the philosophy of choices, "to develop and enhance the option of self-defense so that they may become more viable considerations to the woman who is attacked."
 It is a completely natural response when an individual resists during a violent encounter.
 Yet, unless a woman has developed her options of resistance with education and training, the resistance she attempts may be futile.
 We try to strengthen innate survival techniques by making her options more available.
 Preparation through education and training is usually the best way to survive an assault situation.
-The class ends with a simulation scenario where the student is able to employ self defense techniques in the training environment.
+The class ends with a simulation scenario where the student can employ self-defense techniques in the training environment.

 R.A.D. for Men

-Resisting Aggression with Defense was adopted by the Tufts University Police as a self defense program in the fall of 2010.
+Resisting Aggression with Defense was adopted by the Tufts University Police as a self-defense program in the fall of 2010.
 This course also has its foundations in education and awareness.
-The course includes lecture, discussion and self defense techniques, suitable for men of all ages and abilities.
+The course includes lectures, discussions, and self-defense techniques, suitable for men of all ages and abilities.

-Continuing to enhance the many options of self defense, the Keychain Defense Options course is one of the only realistic impact weapons programs available for the general public.
+Continuing to enhance the many options of self-defense, the Keychain Defense Options course is one of the only realistic impact weapons programs available for the general public.
 Combining proven R.A.D.
-Physical Defense strategies with revolutionary impact weapon defense techniques makes this program a worthy addition to the R.A.D.
+Physical Defense strategies with revolutionary impact weapon defense techniques make this program a worthy addition to the R.A.D.
 System.
-Realistic employment, combat effectiveness, “light impact”, fluid transitions and even simulation training exercises are all part of this program.
+This program includes realistic employment, combat effectiveness, "light impact, " fluid transitions, and even simulation training exercises.

-For more information on the Keychain Defense Options, please contact Officer Christopher Fielding via email.
+For more information on the Keychain Defense Options, please contact Officer firstname.lastname@example.org via email.

 radKIDS®Curriculum topics include: